 Dr. Jonathan C. Augustine is a national thought leader in the areas of race, reconciliation, and social justice.
 An experienced workshop facilitator, keynote speaker, and professor, his publications have been featured in leading academic journals throughout the United States.
-He is a seasoned pastor and former civil rights litigator who earned degrees from Howard University and United Theological Seminary, along with a law degree from Tulane and doctorate from Duke
+He is a seasoned pastor and former civil rights litigator who earned degrees from Howard University and United Theological Seminary, along with a law degree from Tulane and a doctorate from Duke.

 Workshop Facilitation, Training, and Strategic Planning

 Dr. Augustine has extensive experience in facilitating workshops and strategic planning sessions for corporate, non-profit, and government leaders.
 As a thought leader in racial disparities and social inequities, his professional publications appear in journals including the Hastings Race & Poverty Law Journal and Connecticut Public Interest Law Journal.
 Having also served as vice president of the East Baton Rouge Parish School Board and executive counsel & director of legislative affairs for the Louisiana Workforce Commission, both elected and appointed public offices, Dr. Augustine’s has extensive expertise in non-profit and public partnerships for community reform and economic development.
 He has also published scholarly articles in these areas in the Loyola Law Review, Louisiana Bar Journal, and University of Louisville Law Review.